michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 32. So they feared the Lord, and made unto themselves of the lowest of them priests of the high places, which sacrificed for them in the houses of the high places.

-33. They feared the Lord, and served their own gods, after the manner of the nations whom they carried away from thence.whom…: or, who carried them away from thence
+33. They feared the Lord, and served their own gods, after the manner of the nations whom they carried away from thence.

 34. Unto this day they do after the former manners: they fear not the Lord, neither do they after their statutes, or after their ordinances, or after the law and commandment which the Lord commanded the children of Jacob, whom he named Israel;